-As at December 31, 2007, the company had 74 employees, as shown in the table below.
-This represents a reduction of 43 employees from December 31, 2006, virtually all of whom had worked at or in support of development of the Mirador Project.
-Reductions associated with the Mirador Project and other fieldwork activities were partly offset by the hiring of additional personnel for our Community and Government Relations teams.
-Going forward, management expects that these teams, as well as those devoted to the Mirador EIAA, will be further expanded
+As at December 31, 2008, the company had 98 employees, as shown in the table below.
+This represents an increase of 26 employees from December 31, 2007, virtually all of whom worked at or in support of the company's Community and Government Relations teams.
+Going forward, management expects that these teams, as well as those devoted to the Mirador EIAA and Project camp work, will be further expanded.